How To Create A To-Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-If enabled, you can display items only to users who have been assigned those items.
-Leave this option disabled (‘No’) to display items to all users.
+Enable this option to display tasks only to users who have been assigned those items.
+Leave this option disabled (‘No’) to display to-do items to all users.

 User Roles to Show

 Check the boxes in this section (Administrator to display the type of users that can be assigned items.
-If you don’t want to assign to-do items to a particular role, then leave its check box unticked.
+Leave the checkbox unticked for any roles that you do not want to assign to-do items.

 Email Assigned To-Do Items to User

-When this option is enabled, WordPress automatically sends users an email with their assigned to-do items …
+When this option is enabled, WordPress will automatically send an email to users with their assigned to-do items …

 Add Category to Subject